 Most classes are 55 minutes in length.
 Breaks between classes are 25 minutes.
 All classes are first-come, first-seated (i.e., registration is not required for specific classes).

-Early registration at a discount price begins March 28 and continues through the Saturday before the program begins.
+Early registration at a discount price begins March 27 and continues until August 17.
 At-the-door registration is available during the program.
 Participants may register for the week, a day, or there are partial-day options.

 Three different performances are presented nightly, Tuesday through Friday.
 The performances are selected from popular plays, musical performances, and other wholesome entertainment.
 These performances are not part of the regular class offerings and are separate ticketed events.